 Although I don't have a readily available solution to getting rid of sweat stains, I do have a prevention solution that I have used for years.
 I found that my husband's sweat combined with anti-perspirant was causing the staining.
 We switched to plain deodorant, and have subsequently had no more problems.
 Just recently, my teenage daughter began having the same problem with her clothes, and sure enough, she was using an anti-perspirant.
 I have two teenage boys also and have never had any problem removing "plain ole sweat".

 I have used Palmolive dish detergent.
-Soak the area with the liquid, let sit for at least an hour and then wash as usual.
-It has work well for me.
+Soak the area with the liquid, let set for at least an hour and then wash as usual.
+It has worked well for me.
 You can also use it for ring around the collar.
 This has worked wonders and is very cheap, do not use any liquid with lotions added such as ivory.
 You could also try the new anti-bacterial dish detergent.

-I use hair shampoo on yellowing stains on collars and underarms.
+I use hair shampoo on yellowing stains on collars and under arms.
 Scrub it in with an old toothbrush.
 Use shampoo for oily hair, as this helps breakdown the oil our bodies leave on the clothing.
 Just toss it in the washing machine after you scrub it.

 Karen in KY

-For odor, I have used a cup of vinager in my laundry rinse cycle for years and it is wonderful.
+For odor, I have used a cup of vinegar in my laundry rinse cycle for years and it is wonderful.
 It also removes mildew smell.
 Our washer and dryer is in our garage and it gets very hot in the summer.
 If I forget to change out the washer to the dryer, sometimes I get that nasty smell.
-Just put on rinse cycle again and add vinager and it's gone.
+Just put on rinse cycle again and add vinegar and it's gone.
 Also, I might try hydrogen peroxide on the stain.
 Hydrogen peroxide removes blood stains very well.
 Test a small hidden spot of garment to make sure that it does not remove dye.
 I have never had a problem with it doing that but wisdom is on the cautious side.

 To remove odors from clothing, when washing the clothes, squeeze in a good healthy squirt of toothpaste around the tub of the washer, then add your detergent, water, and clothes.
 It really works!
 I just keep a cheap tube of toothpaste in the laundry room.